Banks hoarding because of market pressure - FSA

 Paul Tucker, Deputy Governor of the Bank of England, said on Tuesday that requirements for banks to hold cash cushions could be crimping the impact of the central bank's quantitative easing asset purchases.

-The FSA will be scrapped by early 2013 and replaced with two new regulatory bodies, one housed at the Bank of England, making it one of the world's most powerful central banks.
+The FSA will be scrapped by early 2013 and replaced with two new regulatory bodies, one housed at the Bank, making it one of the world's most powerful central banks.

-UK lawmakers say the reform, now in the final stages of approval in parliament, won't make the Bank of England sufficiently accountable, but Sants said the issue was not one of too much power.
+Lawmakers say the reform, now in the final stages of approval in parliament, won't make the Bank sufficiently accountable, but Sants said the issue was not one of too much power.

 "We could be concerned that the operational task given to the governor as an individual ... is just too great.
 The risk is operationally this is going to be too difficult for one person to manage," he said.